 The review period of the application for Payment or E-money entities is 3 months and for Small Payment institution – 20 days of receipt of the application if all documents are submitted.
 Usually, the process of receiving the license in Spain takes approximately 12 months.

 The main communication languages with regulatory bodies are English or Spanish.
 Most of the documents of the application can be submitted in English although relevant documents such as the agreement to be entered with the users of payment services, bylaws of the future PI in Spain or the AML manual should be drafted in Spanish.

 Step-by-step authorisation process – registration of a Small Payment Institution

-You can first apply for a small payment licence and then after a small PI reaches the threshold of €3 million in payments per month, you are required to apply for a full PI/EMI licence.
+You can first apply for a small payment license and then after a small PI reaches the threshold of €3 million in payments per month, you are required to apply for a full PI/EMI license.
 The peculiarity in Spain is that when your application is being considered, you’re able to work without payment volume restrictions.
 Such a strategy allows you to launch a payment business in six months and, indeed, work without restrictions on payment volume limitations.
-Read our latest article about small Payment Institution licence in Spain.
+Read our latest article about small Payment Institution license in Spain.

 Regulator and legislation

 These are the key regulatory authorities that are responsible for the financial services sector in Spain.

 The Bank of Spain is a central national bank in Spain.
 Together with the European Central Bank, it is the supervisory authority of the Spanish banking system.

 The Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores) (CNMV) is a supervisory authority in charge of the supervision and inspection of the securities markets in Spain and the activity of all those who intervene in this market.